josmaf/bx-tensorflow-demo/doc/tutorial.md

 A trained model by itself is just a binary file.

-If we want to see it in action, we need a script, and a Python working environment (installation of which is beyond the scope of this tutorial: https://wiki.python.org/moin/BeginnersGuide/Download)
+If we want to see it in action, we need a script, and a Python working environment (in case you to install it: https://wiki.python.org/moin/BeginnersGuide/Download)

 The job we just executed provide us with both files: the trained model and the script.